swissi2000/Test/docs/addCommand.md

 ![](/images/pp003.PNG)

-This provides additional machine protection by giving a chance to cancel the Job should you have pressed Cycle Start by accident.
+This provides additional machine protection by giving a chance to cancel the Job if Cycle Start has been pressed by accident.

 ### Execute a Macro
 There are several options to execute a Macro.
 An easy way is to use one of the available mfuncxx.mac files like mfunc51.mac and mfunc52.mac to execute the desired Commands.
 As seen in the screenshot above, a simple M51 or M52 command can then be entered in the Property field to have the macro executed.